stumpc5/chess960/README.md

 Identify optimal openings.

-We analyze about **20 million Chess960 matches** generated with **Stockfish 16**, more than **20.000 matches for each starting position**.
+* We analyze about **20 million Chess960 matches** generated with **Stockfish 16**.

-We then give a formal definition of an opening and apply it to the dataset.
+* We give a formal definition of an opening and apply it to the dataset.

-This approach allows us to rediscovered traditional chess openings, and to identified novel openings across various Chess960 variants.
+* This let us rediscover traditional chess openings, and identify novel openings across various Chess960 variants.

 Consult the [project description](project_description.md) for details.